caraya/entry-level-content/src/md-content/basics.md

 </audio>
 ```

-Note that we also provide a textual fallback in case the browser doesn't support any of the provided formats.
+Note we also provide a textual fallback in case the browser doesn't support any of the provided formats.

 <audio controls="">
   Your browser does not support the <code>audio</code> element.